UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 ### Part 3: Portable Batch System
 * The Portable Batch System (or simply PBS) is a utility software that performs job scheduling by assigning unattended background tasks expressed as batch jobs, among the available resources.
 * Originally developed by MRJ Technology Solutions under contract to NASA in the early 1990s.
 Released as an open-source product as OpenPBS.
 Forked by Adaptive Computing as TORQUE (Terascale Open-source Resource and QUEue Manager).
 Many of the original engineering team now part of Altair Engineering who have their own commercial version, PBSPro.
 TORQUE is used on the Edward HPC system.
+* A batch system typically consists of a resource manager (e.g., TORQUE) and a job scheduler (e.g., Maui, Moab), or a combination (e.g., PBSPro, Slurm).
 -- *Slide End* --

 -- *Slide* --